Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to compare the outcomes of youth in two groups, one in state custody foster care and one in parental custody, who received Wraparound process intervention, with youth receiving traditional child welfare case management.
-Measures utilized include the Child and Adolescent Functional Assessment Scale (CAFAS), the Child Behavior Checklist for Ages 6-18 (CBCL/6-18), and the Restrictiveness of Living Environment Scale (ROLES), and school and community behavioral indicators.
-Results indicate that youth receiving the Wraparound approach showed significant improvement on the CAFAS when compared with youth receiving traditional child welfare services and youth receiving traditional child welfare services experienced significantly fewer placements.
+The purpose of the study was to compare the outcomes of youth in two groups; one in state custody foster care and one in parental custody, who received Wraparound process intervention, with youth receiving traditional child welfare case management.
+Participants were assigned to either Wraparound or traditional child welfare case management.
+Measures utilized include the Child and Adolescent Functional Assessment Scale (CAFAS), the Child Behavior Checklist for Ages 6-18 (CBCL/6-18), the Restrictiveness of Living Environment Scale (ROLES), and school and community behavioral indicators.
+Results indicate that youth receiving the Wraparound approach showed significant improvement on the CAFAS when compared with youth receiving traditional child welfare services, and youth receiving traditional child welfare services experienced significantly fewer placements.
 However, neither group showed significant differences on other clinical or functional outcomes.
 Limitations include lack of randomization, lack of a postintervention follow-up, and missing data on the CBCL measure.

 Length of controlled postintervention follow-up: None.